josemalonsom/ifx4dd/README.md

 ##DBAL versions supported##

-The present version works with DBAL 2.5.0-BETA3 (it is a work in progress).
+This branch attempts to follow the master branch of DBAL, there is a working version with DBAL 2.5.0-BETA3 here (https://github.com/josemalonsom/ifx4dd/tree/v0.1.0).

 ##Informix versions supported##